-There are three kids clubs for kids between the ages of 3 and 17.
-Princess Pelicans serves those aged 3 to 7, Shockwaves is for ages 8 to 12, and Remix caters to 13- to 17-year-olds.
-Activities range from pirate parties and treasures hunts for younger cruisers to PlayStation tournaments, JuniorChef@Sea cooking classes and hip-hop dance classes for older kids.
+That said, there are three kids clubs on Deck 17 for children between the ages of 3 and 17.
+Princess Pelicans serves those ages 3 to 7, Shockwaves is for ages 8 to 12, and Remix caters to 13- to 17-year-olds.
+Activities range from pirate parties and treasures hunts for younger cruisers to PlayStation tournaments and JuniorChef@Sea cooking classes for older kids.

-Remix, a relatively new concept for Princess, is hip and edgy.
-There are PlayStation2's, movies and music, Karaoke, giant screen TV's, card games, board games, Ping Pong tables and juke boxes.
+Remix is hip and edgy.
+There are PlayStation2's, movies and music, Karaoke, giant screen TVs, card games, board games, Ping-Pong tables and juke boxes.
 Teens also have a separate Jacuzzi and sunbathing area.
 They can even mix their own dance tracks and take hip-hop dance lessons.